1EC4/cosc315p1/README.md

 - [Contributors](#contributors)

 ## Description
-A simple clone shell in C which uses system calls directly to implement a command-line shell that can run multiple copies of a program at once.
+A simple clone shell in C which uses system calls directly to implement a command-line shell that can run multiple copies of a program either concurrently or sequentially.

 ## Core Features
 **Takes as input and executes the program accordingly:**